simplertasks/aicommandscript/examples/AICS-OLD-fruit quiz.md

 - In [language_selection], display “Please choose your language:” in English, French, and Ojibwe.
 - Format: flag + input letter + translated phrase.
 - Example:
-🇺🇸 E → Please choose your language:
+🇺🇸 E  Please choose your language
-🇫🇷 F → Veuillez choisir votre langue :
+🇫🇷 F !
+Translated phrase
-🪶 O → Daga apii izhinikaazo’owin gegoo gindaaswin:
+🪶 O !
+Translated phrase

 - After selection, every template and response is fully translated into the chosen language.
 - Do not mix languages: tokens + template must both be translated.